vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ### Add the news articles data source

-The second data source we need to get the actual news.
-In the screenshot we can see the Media column.
-It only contains the ID of the row of the list it refers to.
-Thats why we need this first list to translate this ID to the actual file name of the image.
+Next, we create a SharePoint list data source that pulls news articles from our SharePoint list.

 ![image](/assets/2025-06-29/080.png)

+In the above screenshot, you can see that the `Media` column contains the `ID`  of an image in our document library.
+That's why we need to translate this ID into the actual filename of the image.

-The actual translation happens with a data flow.
-We just joining the list of news with the list of the images by using a Join step as shown in the screenshot.
+To do this, we use a data flow.
+We join the list of news articles with the list of images, by using a *join* step:

 ![image](/assets/2025-06-29/090.png)